 Findings from Health Union’s large-scale, condition-specific In America surveys – conducted regularly – as well as perspectives from people engaging with these communities, show just how pervasive these terms have become.

-Leveraging these findings and perspectives from patient advocates, we are spotlighting five (of many) unique terms often used by people living with chronic conditions.
+Leveraging these findings and perspectives from patient leaders, we are spotlighting five (of many) unique terms often used by people living with chronic conditions.
 A few of these terms are specific to one condition, while some have been co-opted by people across various conditions.